Ramijul/go-gin-oms/setup.md

    ```

    _In Respone you will receive the newly created order record with a "PAYMENT PENDING" status_
+   _Note_ that placing an order does not (yet) reduce the stock on the product.

 4. Fetch the order